Kattafuah/jomacs-devsecops-project/README.md

 - **Broken JWT Authentication** - The application includes multiple endpoints that generate and validate several types of JWT tokens.
 The main login API, used by the UI, is utilizing one of the endpoints while others are available via direct call and described in Swagger.

-  - **No Algorithm bypass** - Bypasses the JWT authentication by using the “None” algorithm (implemented in main login and API authorization code).
+  - **No Algorithm bypass** - Bypasses the JWT authentication by using the "None" algorithm (implemented in main login and API authorization code).
-  - **RSA to HMAC** - Changes the algorithm to use a “HMAC” variation and signs with the public key of the application to bypass the authentication (implemented in main login and API authorization code).
+  - **RSA to HMAC** - Changes the algorithm to use a "HMAC" variation and signs with the public key of the application to bypass the authentication (implemented in main login and API authorization code).
   - **Invalid Signature** - Changes the signature of the JWT to something different and bypasses the authentication (implemented in main login and API authorization code).
   - **KID Manipulation** - Changes the value of the KID field in the Header of JWT to use either: (1) a static file that the application uses or (2) OS Command that echoes the key that will be signed or (3) SQL code that will return a key that will be used to sign the JWT (implemented in designated endpoint as described in Swagger).
   - **Brute Forcing Weak Secret Key** - Checks if common secret keys are used (implemented in designated endpoint as described in Swagger).
 The secret token is configurable via .env file and, by default, is 123.